First, to set your expectations straight about the tools we’re about to discuss, let’s talk first about what an impact driver is and when it is used.

 Now that we’ve laid those out, the succeeding paragraphs then discuss their differences.

-On the downside, users stated the the DeWalt DCF815S2 is quite noisy and its battery take longer time to charge.
+On the downside, users stated the DeWalt DCF815S2 is quite noisy and its battery takes a long time to charge.
 Such concerns were not raised with Milwaukee 2462-20.

-Overall, both these tools we presented above are great ones for light-duty tasks especially around the house.
+Overall, both these tools we presented above are great ones for light-duty tasks, especially around the house.
 They can surely get the job done.
 Even more, they are designed for comfort and built to last.
-Yet, to further assure you that you won’t be wasting your money, both DeWalt and Milwaukee also provide warranty package for their tools.
+Yet, to further assure you that you won’t be wasting your money, both DeWalt and Milwaukee also provide warranty packages for their tools.

-If you’re asking, “so which one’s better?”, well we can’t provide a one simple answer to that because it all comes down to what your prioritize.
+If you’re asking, “so which one’s better?”, well we can’t provide one simple answer to that because it all comes down to what you prioritize.

 Should you want a complete product package and a tool with multiple torque settings, then DeWalt DCF815S2 is the one to go!
 However, if you need a lighter impact driver, and can produce more torque and faster speed, Milwaukee 2462-20 is the one for you.